Documentation

 "Site not registered" error

 SmartFix auto-registers on first admin page load.
-If it fails (network issue, firewall blocking outbound requests), reload the SmartFix admin page.
+If it fails, reload the SmartFix admin page.
 Registration retries every 5 minutes.

 Scan takes too long or times out